-Medicare Medical Savings Account Plans (MSA Plans) are one of the Medicare Advantage (MA) Plan types.
+UPDATED Feb.
+2, 2019.
+Medicare MSA Plans (Medical Savings Account Plans) is one of the Medicare Advantage (MA) Plan types.
 However, it is quite different from the traditional HMO and PPO MA Plans.
 The major features of MSA plans are described below.
-The Geisinger Gold MSA Plan is used for illustration.
+Lasso Healthcare MSA is used for illustration.

-You may join Medicare MSA plan during the Initial Enrollment Period (IEP) or the Annual Enrollment Period (AEP).
+- You may join the Medicare MSA plan during the Initial Enrollment Period (IEP) or the Medicare Open Enrollment Period.
 Enrollment is generally for one calendar year.
-You may leave your plan during the AEP (effective on January 1 of the following year).
-However you cannot leave your plan during the Medicare Advantage Disenrollment Period (MAPD).
+You may leave your plan during the Medicare Open Enrollment Period (effective on January 1 of the following year) or at authorized SEP such as moving out of the service area.

-To learn more, please read Your Guide to Medicare Medical Savings Account (MSA) Plans.
+To learn more, please read Medicare Medical Savings Account (MSA) Plans.

 Questions that should be asked when choosing MSA Plan

-- Is there MSA plan in my area?
+- Is there a MSA plan in my area?

 - What is the plan’s deductible?
 What services count towards my deductible?